• Henley DFAS

 ‘I saw a New Heaven and a New Earth’ (Rev 21) : The Gothic Cathedral as the Heavenly Jerusalem

-This lecture will consider the aims and motivations of the master masons who built the great Gothic cat
+This lecture will consider the aims and motivations of the master masons who built the great Gothic cathedrals of England and France.

-The Invention of Photography and its Impact on Early Modern Painting Thursday 21st November 2024 (post AGM) at 10.30am.
+The Invention of Photography and its Impact on Early Modern Painting Thursday 21st November 2024 (post AGM) at 10.30am only.
 Please note earlier time.
+Simultaneous transmission.

 Lecturer: Dr Caroline Levisse